Why go solar?

 Think you might qualify?
 Unsure?
 Contact us today.

-If you think you might qualify for SASH and/or the Solar Affordable Housing Program, call GRID Alternatives toll-free at (866) 921-4696 or e-mail email@example.com to coordinate a pre-screening phone conversation.
-You can also contact your local GRID Alternatives office.
+If you think you might qualify for the Solar Affordable Housing Program and/or SASH, contact your local GRID Alternatives office or call GRID Alternatives toll-free at (866) 921-4696.
+California clients may also e-mail email@example.com to coordinate a pre-screening phone conversation.
 If after the pre-screen, you seem to qualify, the application proess with proceed as follows:

 1. GRID Alternatives will set up a meeting to discuss the details of the program, help you complete an application, and answer any questions.
 The application will include the following: